Characterizing Truthful Multi-Armed Bandit Mechanisms: A matching upper bound

-\xhdr{Matching upper bound.} Let us describe a very simple mechanism, called \emph{the naive MAB mechanism}, which matches the lower bound from Theorem~\ref{thm:LB-main} up to polylogarithmic factors (and also the lower bound from Theorem~\ref{thm:LB-delta}, for $\gamma=\lambda=\tfrac23$ and constant $\delta$). \footnote{Independently, Devanur and Kakade~\cite{DevanurK08} presented a version of the naive MAB mechanism that achieves the same regret even in the more general model in which the value-per-click of an agent changes over time and the agents are allowed to submit a different bid at every round.
-Instead of assigning all impressions to the same agent in the exploitation phase, their mechanism runs the same allocation and payment procedure for each exploration round separately (see~\cite{DevanurK08} for details).}
+Let us describe a very simple mechanism, called \emph{the naive MAB mechanism}, which matches the lower bound from Theorem~\ref{thm:LB-main} up to polylogarithmic factors (and also the lower bound from Theorem~\ref{thm:LB-delta}, for $\gamma=\lambda=\tfrac23$ and constant $\delta$).

 Fix the number of agents $k$, the time horizon $T$, and the bid vector $b$.
 The mechanism has two phases.
-In the \emph{exploration phase}, each agent is played for $T_0:= k^{-2/3}\,T^{2/3}(\log T)^{1/3}$ rounds, in a round robin fashion.
+In the \emph{exploration phase}, each agent is selected for $T_0:= k^{-2/3}\,T^{2/3}(\log T)^{1/3}$ rounds, in a round robin fashion.
 Let $c_i$ be the number of clicks on agent $i$ in the exploration phase.
-In the \emph{exploitation phase}, an agent $i^* \in \argmax_i c_i b_i$ is chosen and played in all remaining rounds.
+In the \emph{exploitation phase}, an agent $i^* \in \argmax_i c_i b_i$ is chosen and selected in all remaining rounds.
 Payments are defined as follows: agent $i^*$ pays $\max_{i\in[k]\setminus \{i^*\}} c_i b_i/ c_{i^*}$ for every click she gets in exploitation phase, and all others pay $0$.
 (Exploration rounds are free for every agent.)
 This completes the description of the mechanism.

 \OMIT{ We prove that the naive MAB mechanism is truthful, normalized, and has worst-case expected regret $R(T;\Vmax)= O(\Vmax\, k^{1/3}\, T^{2/3}\, \log T)$, see Appendix~\ref{app:naive} for details. }